 The Social Justice Film Festival highlights film and video work being done to institute change around the world.
 As a movement, social justice promotes a global culture where equality is achieved on all levels.
 This includes issues pertaining to incarceration, the environment and sustainability, oppression, race and racism, gender equality, the arts and rights of expression and speech, animal rights, alternative currency and lifestyles, disenfranchisement, water and food insecurity, economic disparity, homelessness, exploitation, corruption within the system and more.
 The festival will showcase works that challenge society structures all over the globe on a macro and micro level.

-The Social Justice Film Festival awards honors according to audience voting in each of our categories.
+The Social Justice Film Festival awards honors by jury decision in each of our categories.

 Feature films - Narrative and Documentary